 On this date the German-born actor and film director WILLIAM DIETERLE, was born (d.
 1972).
 Dieterle began his career as a director and actor in Germany but worked in Hollywood for much of his career.

-His striking good looks and ambition soon paved the way as a leading romantic actor in theater productions.
+His striking good looks and ambition soon paved the way for him to become a leading romantic actor in theater productions.
 In 1919, he attracted the attention of Max Reinhardt in Berlin who hired him as an actor for his productions.

 His first, The Last Flight (1931), was a success and has been hailed as a forgotten masterpiece.
 Other films made during the 1930s include Jewel Robbery (1932), Adorable (1933), A Midsummer Night’s Dream (1935 film) with Reinhardt, The Story of Louis Pasteur (1936), The Life of Emile Zola (1937), Juarez (1939), The Hunchback of Notre Dame (1939), with Charles Laughton as Quasimodo and Kismet (1944) with Ronald Colman and Marlene Dietrich.